AP® Comparative Government & Politics Score Calculator 2026

 4. FRQ Success Strategies

-- Conceptual Analysis (FRQ 1): Define the concept clearly.
+- Concept Application (FRQ 1): Define the concept clearly.
 Apply it to 2+ countries with specific examples.

 - Quantitative Analysis (FRQ 2): Describe data trends.
 Compare across countries.
 Explain political implications of the data.